amelietn/RShiny_App_Alithea_Genomics/Readme.md

 ## Usage

 The easiest way to open the app is to open the app.R in RStudio document and click "Run App".
+Make sure to download [Count Matrix1 ](count_mat_tech1.txt) and [Count Matrix2 ](count_mat_tech2.txt) before running app.R, ideally in the same folder (if not, you might need to change the path to the files when loading the data : data1 <- as.matrix(read.csv("/path/to/your/directory/with/count_mat_tech1.txt", header = TRUE, row.names = 1)) data2 <- as.matrix(read.csv("/path/to/your/directory/with/count_mat_tech2.txt", header = TRUE, row.names = 1))

 There is a total of four tabs on the left, each displaying different results.